rustwasm/wasm-bindgen/guide/src/contributing/design/exporting-rust.md

 then returned up to was for reading via the `__wbindgen_boxed_str_*` functions.

-So in general exporting a function involves a shim both in JS and in Rust with each side translating to or from wasm arguments to the native types of each language.
+So in general exporting a function involves a shim both in JS and in Rust with each side translating to or from Wasm arguments to the native types of each language.
 The `wasm-bindgen` tool manages hooking up all these shims while the `#[wasm_bindgen]` macro takes care of the Rust shim as well.